Prachuap Khiri Khan Upper Southern Gulf, Thailand Travel Guide

 Be clear about allergies (peanuts, seafood, dairy).
 A translated allergy card in Thai is highly recommended for clarity.

-Show the card to staff.
+Show the card to the workers.

 Carry an Allergy translation card.
 This clearly states your allergies and what ingredients to avoid, minimizing misunderstandings.